 Our work ethic is key to our companies success.

 The above text is incorrect in two ways.
 One, the website was only referring to a single business and two, it still isn’t showing possession, which was the actual goal.
-It should be revised to say:
+This common writing mistake to avoid should be revised to say:

 Our work ethic is key to our company’s success.

-Another way to solve that problem, if you keep having trouble, is to rephrase the sentence:
+Another way to solve that common writing mistake to avoid, if you keep having trouble, is to rephrase the sentence:

 Our work ethic is key to the success of our company.